mathjax/MathJax-docs/input/tex/extensions.rst

 Loading TeX Extensions
 ======================

-To enable one of the TeX extensions you need to do two things:  load the extension, and configure TeX to include it in is package setup.
+To enable one of the TeX extensions you need to do two things: load the extension, and configure TeX to include it in its package setup.
-To load an extesion as a component, add its name to the ``load`` array in the ``loader`` block of your MathJax configuration.
+For the first, to load an extension as a component, add its name to the ``load`` array in the ``loader`` block of your MathJax configuration.
 For example, to load the ``color`` extension, add ``'[tex]/color'`` to the load array, as in the example below.

-To enable the extension in TeX, add the extension name to ``packages`` array in the ``tex`` block of your configuration.
-You can use the special `'[+]'` notation to add to the default packages (so you don't need to know what they are).
+To do the second, add the extension name to ``packages`` array in the ``tex`` block of your configuration.
+You can use the special ``'[+]'`` notation to append it to the default packages (so you don't need to know what they are).
 For example:

 .. code-block:: javascript